5 Common Myths About Breast Cancer

 Myth #1: Breast cancer only affects women.

-The truth is anyone with breast tissue can develop breast cancer.
-While men make up less than 1% of breast cancer diagnoses in the U.S., there are still more than 2,000 male breast cancer cases diagnosed yearly in the U.S.
+The truth is, anyone with breast tissue can get breast cancer.
+While men account for less than 1% of diagnoses in the U.S., that still means more than 2,000 men will be diagnosed this year.
+Awareness and early detection matter—regardless of gender.

-Myth #2: If you have the BRCA gene, you are more likely to get cancer.
+Myth #2: If you have the BRCA gene, you’re more likely to get cancer.

-Myth #4: If I find a lump, it’s probably breast cancer.
+Myth #4: If I find a lump, it’s probably cancer.

 Myth #5: Birth control pills cause breast cancer.